How to Lose Belly Fat Fast: 17 Best Tips to Get a Flat Stomach

 The 17 tips covered here should be built around a low carbohydrates diet, that eliminates refined carbs and sugar and emphasizes healthy fats and protein.
 This will help you to achieve the state of ketosis, which will have your body using stored belly fat for energy.

-Your goal is to lose belly fat and keep it off, over the long term.
+Your goal is to get rid of abdominal fat and keep it off, in the long term.
 The best way to do that is to make gradual, sustainable changes, one at a time.
 Rather than jumping in with all 17 of our tips in the first week, work through them gradually.
 That way, you’ll be able to lose the belly fat and keep it off for good.